As I said here, I dumped my original Star Word in favor of COURAGE.

 - I have planted the tomato and pepper plants.
 (That’s the first bloom on the tomatoes).

 - I will continue to get Blue Apron meals whenever my schedule allows me time to prepare them.
 If you would like to try them, send me your email in a comment, and I’ll send you three free meals (I have at least 5 sets available).

 I will make personal contact with at least half of the churches in the Presbytery.

-- I will meet the pastors for coffee and a “get-to-know-you” time – I’ve met with the chairs of all the Commissions/Committees, and have attended one Leadership Council meeting.
+- I will meet the pastors for coffee and a “get-to-know-you” time.
+So far I’ve only connected at Presbytery meetings and events.

 - I will try to meet with the sessions and invite more participation by Ruling Elders in Presbytery meetings and commissions and committees.

 - I’m working on getting some money from the Leadership Council to subscribe to Mission Insight for the Taskforce on New Worshipping Communities.
 We need demographic data to explore potential new church plants in underserved areas of the Presbytery.